 I headed out, walking back toward the pier, and then, in sight of the pier, I took a right turn onto Pine Street.

 There were two hardware stores in Claremont that I could reach on foot – a small store on Pine Street and a large housewares store located out on the highway.
-The other stores which I'd jotted down would have required me to get a cab, or rent a car.
+Visiting the other stores which I'd jotted down in my notebook would have required me to get a cab, or rent a car.
 Since we had no income and needed to watch our expenses, I decided to try the two local stores before I made plans to tackle the rest.

 Of course, even if the key was as new as it looked, it could have been made in Boston, or much farther away than that.
 But it was the only lead we had, so I went to check on it.